Double Chooz: Mixing angle

 In November 2011, first results of the experiment, using 228 days of data, were presented at the LowNu conference in Seoul, hinting at a non-zero value of θ13, followed by an article submitted to arXiv in December 2011.

 In the PRL article (published in 2012), the zero θ13 oscillation hypothesis was excluded at 2.9 sigma by combining the Double Chooz experiment disappearance data and the T2K experiment appearance data, that had been released only some months before.
 This result became both the most important evidence at the time and the first accurate measurement of the amplitude of θ13.
-Only some months later, the Daya Bay experiment provided its confirming measurement and the ultimate discovery (i.e ≥5σ significance) evidence.
+Shortly after, the Daya Bay experiment provided its confirming measurement with ≥5σ significance.
 The central values of both Double Chooz and Daya Bay experiments were in excellent agreement and has remained so (within ≤2σ) so far.
 A similar analysis combination technique as done by the Double Chooz experiment in 2012 has been employed by the T2K experiment to yield the first constraints on the non-zero CP-violation phase in 2020.

 Neutron capture on hydrogen was used to produce independent data, which was analysed to yield a separate measurement in 2013:

 Using reactor-off data, a background-independent measurement was published July 2014 in Physics Letters B:

 An improved measurement with reduced background and systematic uncertainties after 467.90 days of data was published in the Journal of High Energy Physics in 2014: